Cherreads

 Kai, on the other hand, treated "break" like it was his primary form of choreography.
 Sean, being a world-class introvert, seemed utterly unequipped to rein him in, so the task fell to Daniel.
 And Daniel's version of "encouragement" looked suspiciously like dragging Kai across the floor by his collar while Kai cried out in mock agony about "the betrayal of friendship."

-Still, his eyes betrayed him, drifting toward Daniel again and again: the curve of his shoulders, the way his hair kept falling into his eyes, the growing ease in his movements with each repetition of the routine, and, to Ben's mingled relief and frustration, Daniel didn't notice him, too absorbed in mastering the props.
+But in the chaos of NDC prep, his own heart was the one thing refusing discipline.
+His eyes betrayed him, drifting toward Daniel again and again: the curve of his shoulders, the way his hair kept falling into his eyes, the growing ease in his movements with each repetition of the routine, and, to Ben's mingled relief and frustration, Daniel didn't notice him, too absorbed in mastering the props.

 That evening, Ben stopped for a water break, only to have his gaze drift, again, to Daniel.
 He was off in a corner, testing footwork while holding two short sticks, seeing how much movement he could manage without freeing his hands.
-Sean stood nearby, offering quiet pointers, which Daniel immediately folded into his steps.
+Sean stood nearby, offering quiet pointers that Daniel immediately folded into his steps.

 Sean wandered over and sank to the floor beside Ben, looking more drained than usual.

 Ben grinned and patted his back.
 "Mianhae, hyung.
 I dragged you into this circus."
+[Sorry]

 Sean's brow twitched.
 "Not a big deal."